Have Questions?

 716-945-5894

-Seneca Nation Health System is 20.3 miles from Westons Mills, NY
+Seneca Nation Health System is 20.3 miles from Westons Mills, New York

 The Community Health Services Department is comprised of Child & Family Services, Health, Outreach, Prevention and Education Unit (HOPE) and Environmental Health.
 These CHS units have programs that run on both territories.
 On the Cattaraugus Territory these programs operate out of the Cattaraugus Indian Reservation Health Center and the Community Health and Wellness Center (CHWC).
 On the Allegany Territory, the offices are located at the Lionel R. John Health Center.